javtl/studies/README.md

-# 🚀 Multiplatform Application Development (DAM) Study Repository
+# 🚀 Multiplatform Application Development - Study Repository

 Welcome!
 This repository serves as my personal codebase log, academic portfolio, and a resource for the student community during my Higher Technical Degree in **Multiplatform Application Development (DAM)**.
 Currently in my **1st year (Academic Year 2025/2026)**.